mauriciogtec/YetAnotherRStudioApplication/README.md

 ##    0.02    0.00    0.02
 ```

-Evidently, the new object doesn't grow in size proportionally to the number of resamples, since only a indices are being created.
-For 1000 resamples, the growth factor in this dataset is
+Evidently, the new object doesn't grow in size proportionally to the number of resamples, since only indices are being stored.
+For our 1000 resamples, the growth factor in size for the bootsrapped dataset is

 ```r